 Discussion posts are not accepted for grading after the deadline.
 Drop policy is if you fail to participate in 3 discussion grading periods you may be dropped from the course.

 Online Discussions will be graded as follows:

-Discussion Grading Rubrics are posted in Blackboard.
+Discussion Grading Rubrics are posted on Blackboard, but briefly: